3ux1n3/OpenAI-UI/README.md

     ```shell
     git clone https://github.com/3ux1n3/OpenAI-UI.git
     ```
+2. edit the .env file with your OPENAI API key

-2. CD into the directory and run the following commands
+3. CD into the directory and run the following commands

     ```shell
     npm install